-The two college graduate competencies (CGC) that are directly addressed in Data Structures are:
+The two college graduate competencies (CGC) that are directly addressed in Java How to Program are:

 - 1. Think creatively, critically, logically, and analytically using both quantitative and qualitative methods for problem solving. - 2.
-Communicate effectively (listen, speak, read, and write) on formal and informal levels.
+Communicate effectively (listen, speak, read, and write) on formal and informal levels: - 8.
+Maintain levels of literacy that allow them to understand the impact of science and technology on individuals, society, and the environment.

-Student Learning Outcomes:
+Student Learning Outcomes: Major Area Course/CORE II

-By the end of this course, students should attain the following proficiency at the Junior level:
+By the end of this course, students should attain the following proficiency at the freshman level: